 In this paper we propose and solve, for the first time in the literature, an optimal dividend problem with capital injections over a finite time horizon $T\in(0,\infty)$.
 This horizon might be seen as a pre-specified future date at which the fund is liquidated.

-As it is common in the literature (see \cite{Soneretal}, \cite{DeAngelis} and \cite{LOKKA2008954}, among many others), also in our problem, in absence of any intervention, the surplus process evolves as Brownian motion with drift $\mu$ and volatility $\sigma$.
+As is common in the literature (see \cite{Soneretal}, \cite{DeAngelis}, and \cite{LOKKA2008954}, among many others), in absence of any interventions, the surplus process evolves as a Brownian motion with drift $\mu$ and volatility $\sigma$.
 This dynamics for the fund's value can be obtained as a suitable (weak) limit of a classical dynamics \`a la Cram\'er-Lundberg (see Appendix D.3 in \cite{schmidli2008} for details).
 We also assume that, after time-dependent transaction costs/taxes have been paid, shareholders receive a time-dependent instantaneous net proportion of leakages $f$ from the surplus.
-Moreover, shareholders are asked to inject capital whenever the surplus attempts to become negative, and injecting capital they incur a time-dependent marginal administration cost $m$.
+Moreover, shareholders are \emph{forced} to inject capital whenever the surplus attempts to become negative, and injecting capital they incur a time-dependent marginal administration cost $m$.
 Finally, a surplus-dependent liquidation reward $g$ is obtained at liquidation time $T$.
 Notice, that, under suitable requirements on $f$, $m$ and $g$ (see Remark \ref{remark on dividends 1}), injecting capital at the origin turns out to be optimal within the class of dividends/capital injections that keep the surplus nonnegative for any time with probability one (see also \cite{KulenkoSchmidli}, \cite{ScheerSchmidli2011}, and \cite{Schmidli2016}).

 Within this setting, the fund's manager takes the point of view of the shareholders and thus aims at solving

 for any initial time $t \in [0,T]$ and any initial value of the fund $x \in \mathbb{R}_+$.
 In \eqref{introduction control problem} the fund's value evolves as